Murray scores 48 as Nuggets beat Celtics 115-107

 NO DOUBTING THIS THOMAS

-Celtics coach Brad Stevens raved about Nuggets guard Isaiah Thomas, who's currently sidelined as he rehabs from hip surgery.
+Stevens raved about Nuggets guard Isaiah Thomas, currently sidelined as he rehabs from hip surgery.
 Thomas played parts of three seasons with Boston.

 "I can't say enough great things about him and all the things that he has meant to the Celtics, Celtic fans in and around New England and even in our house," Stevens said.
 "He's an absolute pleasure to be around."